60-Second Guide to Managing A Joint Checking Account

 Maintain One Master Checking Account Register

 Agree to write down all your deposits, ATM transactions, and check amounts in one master register that you keep in a safe spot.
-Reconcile the account regularly to make sure the balance in the register is accurate and you both know where you are financially.
+Reconcile the account regularly to ensure the balance in the register is accurate and that you both know where you are financially.

 Checking Account Monitoring: Go Electronic

-If you haven’t done so already, sign up for online banking to keep tabs on the account.
-Frequent monitoring will help catch mistakes, such as unrecorded ATM withdrawals, and let both partners see what’s happening in the account, in case one forgets to tell the other about a transaction.
+If you haven’t done so already, sign up for online banking to monitor the account.
+Frequent monitoring will help catch mistakes, such as unrecorded ATM withdrawals, and let both partners see what’s happening in the account in case one forgets to tell the other about a transaction.

 Discuss Big Purchases